ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_09/Lecture_9.3.md

 ---
-title: "Mini-Lecture 9.3 - []{#_Hlk66091292 .anchor}Modelling of water
-  infrastructure networks and service delivery"
+title: Mini-Lecture 9.3 - Modelling of water infrastructure networks and service delivery
----

 keywords:
 -   Water infrastructure
 authors:
 -   Olivia Becher
 ---

 This mini-lecture provides an overview of what constitutes a water infrastructure network, how water infrastructure is distinct from other